Contractor Tax Strategy

 02

-Construction income rarely behaves like a simple service business.
-Job timing, retainage, seasonality, financing, and equipment purchases all affect tax strategy.
+Tax planning for contractors has to account for job timing, retainage, seasonality, financing, and equipment purchases.
 The advice has to match the way the company earns and spends money.

 03